 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking atazanavir during pregnancy.
 Atazanavir must be taken with ritonavir during pregnancy.
 If you take atazanavir during your pregnancy, after your baby is born, tell your health care provider if your baby’s skin or the white part of their eyes turns yellow.
-For more information on the use of atazanavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.
+For more information on the use of atazanavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

-- If you are using HIV and Birth Control infographic. -based birth control (such as injections, vaginal rings, implants, a contraceptive patch, or birth control pills).
+- If you are using hormone-based birth control (such as injections, vaginal rings, implants, a contraceptive patch, or birth control pills).
 Atazanavir may make these forms of birth control less effective.
 Your health care provider can help you decide how to adjust your birth control while you are taking atazanavir.
-For more information about using birth control and HIV medicines at the same time, view the HIVinfo
+For more information about using birth control and HIV medicines at the same time, view the HIVinfo HIV and Birth Control infographic.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. Johns’ wort) you are taking or plan to take.
 Atazanavir may affect the way other medicines or products work, and other medicines and products may affect how atazanavir works.
 Taking atazanavir together with certain medicines or products may cause serious, life-threatening side effects.